The holidays are upon us! It’s bijna (almost) Christmas. So, here’s your survival guide to celebrating winter holidays in the Netherlands.

 READ MORE | New Year’s Eve in the Netherlands: traditions in Amsterdam and beyond

-In years past, what the Dutch would actually do was buy loads of fireworks, as it was the only day of the year when people could light their own fireworks.
+In years past, the Dutch bought loads of fireworks, as it was the only day of the year when people could burst their own fireworks.

-As for traditional food, you shouldn’t miss oliebollen, a fried ball of dough, best eaten warm, sometimes with raisins or other fillings, sprinkled with powdered sugar on top.
+As for traditional food, you shouldn’t miss oliebollen, a fried ball of dough, best eaten warm, sometimes with raisins or other fillings, sprinkled with powdered sugar.

-You will see the street stands pop up pretty much everywhere.
-You will find them at bakeries, and you can even try to make them at home with the ready-made dough that exists for the very purpose.
+You will see street stands for oliebollen that pop up pretty much everywhere.
+You can find them at bakeries, and you can even try to make them at home with the ready-made dough that exists for that very purpose.

 Nice article!
 Mostly correct, apart from the New Years Eve celebrations.
 It’s actually a huge thing where people get together withdraw family and friends, drink all night long, light fireworks (literally EVERYWHERE), go out to party, eat Oliebollen and basically wake up on the 2th of January:).